linkdd/letlang/www/content/spec/language-design/type-system.md

 > **NB:** An atom is a developer-defined symbol, for example: `@ok`, `@error`, `@hello_world`.

+Additionally, the Letlang runtime **MUST** provide the following types:

+ - `pid` representing Letlang process identifiers
+ - `file` representing file descriptors
+ - `socket` representing socket descriptors

+Those types **MUST NOT** be forgeable by the developer, only the Letlang runtime should be able to create values of those types.

 # Container types

 The Letlang runtime **MUST** provide the following container types: